 The young man did as told.
 He came back after some time and told the teacher, "Sir, no jeweler is willing to buy it for one gold coin.
 All jewelers to whom I went to sell it off told, 'The ring is so costly that all the jewelers of the town even together cannot purchase it.
 This ring is priceless.'"

 The teacher explained, "As one cannot have an idea about the cost of the ring only by looking at it, similarly one cannot have an idea about a person only by looking at his dress.
-One has to assess deeply the person to know well about him or her as the jewelers did with the ring.
+One has to assess deeply the person to know him or her well as the jewelers did with the ring.
 We shouldn't judge a person only by the outer appearance as it may be quite deceptive."